Eufy Security Review

 - The mounting bracket is larger but uses the same holes as the S220, so no additional drilling was needed.

-tried to get a spare so I could swap them out, but they are out of stock everywhere.
-If you can
+great.
+I tried to get a spare so I could swap them out, but they are out of stock everywhere.
+If

-hard-wire the doorbell, it would be a much better choice.
-Unfortunately my home isn't wired for
+you can hard-wire the doorbell, it would be a much better choice.
+Unfortunately my home isn't

 S220 SoloCam Review

-charging the unit with a USB-C cable, I added it to the Eufy app like the doorbells.
-Then, I mounted
+straightforward: after charging the unit with a USB-C cable, I added it to the Eufy app like the

-and compatibility with Wi-Fi extenders.
-However, my camera is just far enough from the router that
+greater range and compatibility with Wi-Fi extenders.
+However, my camera is just far enough from

-sometimes struggles with buffering.
-I plan to install a range extender to fix this.
+the router that it sometimes struggles with buffering.
+I plan to install a range extender to fix

 The SoloCam stores videos locally, overwriting old recordings when storage is full.
 The built-in

-panel keeps the battery charged, but it struggled in Illinois winters.
-In temperatures between -5°F
+solar panel keeps the battery charged, but it struggled in Illinois winters.
+In temperatures

 Eufy has both a S220 Doorbell and a S220 Solocam.
 The duplication of product numbers leads to confusion.